lingtalfi/Chloroform/README.md

 The available validators
 ============
+2019-04-12 -> 2020-08-11

 - CSRFValidator: works in tandem with the CSRFField, provides csrf protection based on the [CSRFTools planet](https://github.com/lingtalfi/CSRFTools).
 - CustomValidator: to create your own validator.
+- IsIntegerValidator: checks that the field value is an integer.
+- IsNumberValidator: checks that the field value has a numeric form.
-- MinMaxCharValidator: check that a field has more than, less than, or between x and y number of characters (works with StringField, TextField).
+- MinMaxCharValidator: checks that a field has more than, less than, or between x and y number of characters (works with StringField, TextField).
-- MinMaxNumberValidator: check that the field value is has more than, less than, or comprised between x and y (works with NumberField).
+- MinMaxNumberValidator: checks that the field value is has more than, less than, or comprised between x and y (works with NumberField).
-- MinMaxDateValidator: check that the date is comprised inside some defined boundaries (works with DateField, DateTimeField, TimeField).
+- MinMaxDateValidator: checks that the date is comprised inside some defined boundaries (works with DateField, DateTimeField, TimeField).
-- MinMaxItemValidator: check that the user chose a certain number of items (works with SelectField with multiple on, CheckboxField).
+- MinMaxItemValidator: checks that the user chose a certain number of items (works with SelectField with multiple on, CheckboxField).
-- MinMaxFileSizeValidator: check that the file size of the posted file is within the defined boundaries (works with FileField).
+- MinMaxFileSizeValidator: checks that the file size of the posted file is within the defined boundaries (works with FileField).
-- FileMimeTypeValidator: check that the file mime type is allowed (works with FileField).
+- FileMimeTypeValidator: checks that the file mime type is allowed (works with FileField).
-- RequiredValidator: check that the string version of the value is not the empty string (works with all fields).
+- RequiredValidator: checks that the string version of the value is not the empty string (works with all fields).
-- RequiredDateValidator: check that the date is not empty (0000-00-00 or empty string).
+- RequiredDateValidator: checks that the date is not empty (0000-00-00 or empty string).
-- PasswordConfirmValidator: check that the password matches the value of a password confirm field (works with PasswordField).
+- PasswordConfirmValidator: checks that the password matches the value of a password confirm field (works with PasswordField).

 Rendering the form
 =============
+2019-04-12

 The Chloroform planet doesn't provide Renderer classes by default.